-LIBRARY: The school side of the library is open throughout the school day from Monday - Thursday, 10:30 AM - 3:15 PM.
+LIBRARY: The school side of the library is open throughout the school day from Monday - Thursday, 8:15 AM - 3:15 PM.
 We ask that all students enter the library quietly.
 While looking for a book and standing in line to check books out, voices should be "library voices".
-When entering as a class, students are asked to put books on the librarian's desk and quietly take a seat, ready for story time. $2^{\text{nd}}-8^{\text{th}}$ graders may check out two books for two weeks.
-1^{st} grade may check out one book for one week.
+When entering as a class, students are asked to put books on the librarian's desk and quietly take a seat, ready for story time.
+2nd-8th graders may check out two books for two weeks.
+1st grade may check out one book for one week.
 You are responsible for the book(s) that you check out.
 If a book is lost or damaged you are responsible to pay for that book before your library privileges will resume.
 Once a lost book is found, your funds will be returned to you at that time.
 Reading is an important part of every student's education and grade.
 We ask students to be responsible to take care of our books while they are enjoying them.

 The Beaver Creek Yavapai County Library is available at our school with many options to help your student be successful.
 The library provides on-line research and homework assistance.
 They will need a library card and you will need to go in with a utility bill showing residency to get a library card and sign for them to use the internet.
-The hours are currently Monday-Thursday 10:30 AM - 6:00 PM, Friday & Saturday 9:00 AM - 3:00 PM.
-Children must be 8 or older to be in the library without an adult chaperone.
+The hours currently are Tuesday 9-1, Wednesday 2-6, Thursday 2-6, and Saturday from 9-1.
+This is a great resource for our community!